 How much do vapes cost?

-Those price ranges are typical, but there are devices that cost more.
-More expensive vapes often have a higher quality manufacturing, more innovation in design, and rugged durability… but not necessarily better performance.
+Those price ranges are typical, but some devices cost more.
+More expensive vapes often have higher-quality manufacturing, greater design innovation, and more durability.
+But those things don't always equal better performance.

 You can expect to vape between one to ten milliliters of e-liquid per day, although most people would fall in the bottom half of that range.
 Consumption will vary depending on the device’s vapor production, your desired nicotine uptake, and the strength of your juice.